Generating Career Ideas

 • How to Find Fulfilling Work, Roman Krznaric (2012)

-• What Color is your Parachute?: a practical manual for job-hunters and career-changers (40th Anniversary Edition), Richard N. Bolles (2012)
+• What Color is your Parachute?, Richard N. Bolles (revised annually)

 • Build your own Rainbow: a workbook for career and life management (4th ed), Barrie Hopson, Mike Scally (2009)

-• Strengthsfinder 2.0, Tom Rath, which should include a code to access the online CliftonStrengths assessment.
+• Strengthsfinder 2.0, Tom Rath, which will include an access code to the online CliftonStrengths assessment.

 Web-based tools and resources

-You might find the resources listed below useful, however, The Careers Service does not provide assurances on accuracy, validity and reliability of these tools and resources.
-Use your judgement on the quality of any tools you try and do make an appointment with a Careers Adviser if you want help in understanding the results or to discuss any questions that you may have once you have completed any of the tests.
+You might find the resources listed below useful, however, the Careers Service does not provide assurances on accuracy, validity and reliability of these tools and resources.
+Use your judgement on the quality of any tools you try and please make an appointment with a Careers Adviser if you want help to interpret the results or to discuss any questions that you may have once you have completed any of the tests.

 Please note, in the following introductions, any text in italics has been copied from the sites themselves.